League of Revolutionary Struggle (Marxist–Leninist): The August 29th Movement

 The August 29th Movement (ATM) was a Chicano communist movement based in Los Angeles, CA. It was formed at the Unity Conference of May 1974 after the August 29th Collective of Los Angeles, the East Bay Labor Collective of Oakland, and the La Raza Workers Collective of San Francisco merged.
 ATM regularly published a monthly political newspaper by the name of the Revolutionary Cause which reached people throughout the country.
 Since the movement's base stemmed from the Chicano nationality, the publication was printed in both English and Spanish.

 The group distinctively defined Chicanos living in the Southwestern United States as an oppressed nation, not an oppressed minority.

 ATM stems from the Brown Berets, a group formed from working class Chicano youth from across California and the Southwest.
 The movement formed following the footsteps of the Black Panther Party and stood for building a revolutionary front against national oppression.
 Unlike CPUSA, it rejected a peaceful transition to socialism.

 Youth started organizing in response to the oppression felt in school.
 As a result, they initially began by spearheading school walkouts and mobilizing around freeing Chicano political prisoners such as Chavez Ortiz.
 In 1973, La Raza organized a walkout in opposition to the trade union bureaucrats of the Furniture Workers Union.
 As Chicano workers engaged in the workout, it set an example for the rest of the Chicano national movement and is regarded as the high point of worker's struggle in Los Angeles.

 ATM was active in La Raza and was more geared towards working with students.
 While La Raza Unida Party focused on party building, the ATM Collective disagreed with this goal and started to follow its own path based on mass work.
 ATM was committed to an anti-revisionist ideology, clashing with the revisionist activity of the Communist League.
 One notable achievement of ATM was the developed of Congreso Obrero in 1973, a program set up to help Mexicano and Chicano workers to fight national oppression and to study Marxism-Leninism while on the job.
 Meanwhile, the Congreso Estudiantil tried to achieve the same results with Chicano students.

 Founding

 The League of Revolutionary Struggle was created from a union between I Wor Kuen and the August 29th Movement in 1978.
 During the 1970s, the Marxist-Leninst movement gained traction in the United States as young revolutionary groups found themselves drawn to the anti-revisionist communist movement.

 ATM and IWK were two prominent Marxist-Leninist organizations that were formed during the 1960s.
 ATM stemmed from the Chicano movement while IWK was a product of Asian movements.
 Realizing the importance of communist unity, ATM and IWK moved towards resolving their differences.
-Both being opposed to Trotskyite revisionists and dedicated to the working class and oppressed nationality movements, ATM and IWK shared many similarities.
+Both being opposed to Trotskyist revisionists and dedicated to the working class and oppressed nationality movements, ATM and IWK shared many similarities.
 As a result, after a year and a half of discussions over ideological and political ideologies, the two organizations merged.